tristanlatr/libstatic/libstatic/_lib/passmanager/README.md

 Why particular design decisions were made.

 - Why a pass manager?
-  The passmanager design allows developpers to write transformations depending on arbitrary analyses.
+  The pass manager design allows developpers to write transformations depending on arbitrary analyses.
   This feature can be very useful to normalize the AST before passing it to your main visitor.
 E.g. to apply the [undataclass](https://www.pythonmorsels.com/undataclass/) transformation in order to seemlessly support dataclasses by your app since the implicit methods will become explicit; Or expand wildcard imports, which are a major pain for most static analysis tools.